- 5 Best Tool for Cutting Tall Grass – Detailed Review - November 21, 2023

-Calathea Makoyana is one of the most beautiful varieties of Calathea you can add to your collection with its dazzling display of leaf colors and patterns.
+Calathea Makoyana of the Marantaceae family is one of the most beautiful varieties of Calathea you can add to your collection with its dazzling display of leaf colors and patterns.

 - What Is a Calathea Makoyana?